Learning Outcomes

 - Income tax is charged on the income of individuals, partners, and trustees, but not companies.

-- Taxable income is divided into non-savings, savings, and dividend income, each taxed at different rates.
+- Taxable income is divided into non-savings, savings, and dividend income; the order of taxation is NSNDI, then savings, then dividends.

-- Income tax is collected via PAYE for employees and self-assessment for others.
+- Income tax is collected via PAYE for employees and via self-assessment for those with untaxed income; payments on account may be required.

-- Anti-avoidance rules, including GAAR, counteract abusive tax arrangements.
+- Anti-avoidance rules, including GAAR and targeted provisions, counteract abusive arrangements.

 Key Terms and Concepts